 We leave the northern hemisphere behind for our next sunny spot.
 This one’s found much further south, in Africa.
 Zanzibar is an archipelago of around 40 islands, floating off the eastern coast of Tanzania.
 Just like its Indian Ocean cousin – the Maldives – this place is textbook-tropical.
 You can look forward to 2,755 hours of sun on holidays here, making it one of the sunniest areas of Africa.
 And its beaches are spot-on for sunbathing – picture lily-white sands and waters as blue as the sky.
 Plus, Zanzibar’s only a short hop from the mainland, where you can spot lions, elephants and giraffes in the Serengeti and visit traditional Maasai villages.

 Tempted by an African adventure?
-Check out our Legendary Landscapes of Tanzania tour
+Check out our Tanzania holidays

 If you want to stay closer to home, Cyprus is a top pick.
 Thanks to its easterly position, the so-called Island of Love gets 12-13 sunny hours a day in summer – that’s the most in the whole of the Mediterranean.
 It’s got some top-rated Blue Flag beaches to soak up the sun on, too.
 Alternatively, there’s a handful of waterparks for escaping the heat.
 The sun isn’t just limited to summer, though – Cyprus racks up 186 hours of it in December, as well, making it the perfect European winter escape.